RadValentin/CM3070-FP-Music-Recommendation/report-notes.md

 - 297011 records are duplicates
 - 697291 records are left at the end to be inserted into the DB
 - DB size on disk is 190 MB

-- The pitfalls of user-generated data
+The pitfalls of user-generated data:
+- some release dates are inconsistently formatted, given as only a year, others in ISO date format, in SQL Datetime format, in ISO 8601 with Zulu (UTC) etc
 - popular songs and artists (Nirvana, Beatles) appear frequently
-  - lots of generic placeholder titles: [untitled], End Credits, Finale, [unknown]
+- lots of generic placeholder titles: [untitled], End Credits, Finale, [unknown] for tracks
 - character songs from anime or games, ex: `三千院ナギ starring 釘宮理恵`, `綾崎ハヤテ starring 白石涼子`
+- keys for artists are given as a string "Jay-Z & Beyonce" while their MBIDs as an array, not clear if the order is maintained, splitting the string might not be valid (maybe band name has & in it, ex: "Earth Wind & Fire").
+The track is skipped if not both the artists and their ids are given as arrays.

 - > IMPORTANT: I only loaded 1M records and got the times above, need to load ALL 30M records from all archives